 Reverend Father Aurelius Maschio of Matunga, Bombay, India, writes to the proprietor of Holland's Jewelry Store in Moline, Illinois, requesting a donation for the "poor victims of the earthquake and the floods" in India.
 Letter typed on air mail stationery.

 Financial notebook includes lists of prices and shipping rates for items such as cotton, sugar, coffee and corn, as well as lists of currency exchange rates, United States cotton production rates, and Mobile cotton brokers.

-Thomas Mathews writes to his friend, Robert John Black about his travels from England to America and about family left behind.
+A letter from Thomas Mathews of England, to his friend, Robert John Black of Rushville, Fairfield County, Ohio, about his travels from England to America and about family left behind.

 Letter from H.S.C.
 Matom to his nephew (no location is given).
 The letter discusses the death of a loved one and crop prices.
 Many words are spelled phonetically.